Quick question: Have you ever been sorry you did an Orangetheory Fitness workout?

 “We’ve been very conservative since the beginning of the pandemic, and now we’re into the fourth wave of it,” Dr. Reed says.
 “It’s not our first rodeo, so our teams are better at handling everything.
 It’s become second nature.”

-“Whatever decision a member feels comfortable making, we still encourage them to meet the weekly guidelines of 150 minutes of aerobic exercise plus resistance training,” Dr. Reed says.
-“We want them to come back when they’re ready.”
+"Whatever decision a member feels comfortable making, we still encourage them to meet the weekly guidelines of 150 minutes of aerobic exercise plus resistance training,” Dr. Reed adds.
+“We want them to come back when they’re ready."

 Meanwhile, Dr. Masteller offers three ways to get (or get back) in the exercise groove: